A common question that many travelers ask themselves (and me) is, “Which city should I visit on my first trip to Europe?”

 CONSIDERING TAKING YOUR FIRST TRIP TO EUROPE?

-London, Paris, and Rome are fantastic options for a first visit to Europe, but they aren’t the only options.
+London, Paris, and Rome are fantastic options for a first trip to Europe, but they aren’t the only options.
 Other great choices include Amsterdam, Dublin, Barcelona, and Munich.
-In general, Europe’s cities are welcoming and tourist friendly.
+In general, Europe’s cities are welcoming and tourist-friendly.

 Not sure where to start?
 Contact me for a free, no-obligation 20-minute consultation, and we’ll figure it out together!